inet-framework/inet-showcases/wireless/power/doc/index.rst

 All hosts are configured ping ``host[0]`` every second. ``host[0]`` doesn't send ping requests, just replies to the requests that it receives.
-To reduce the probability of collisions, the ping application's start time is choosen randomly for each hosts as a value between 0 and 1 seconds.
+To reduce the probability of collisions, the ping application's start time is chosen randomly for each host as a value between 0 and 1 seconds.
 Since ping requests have a short duration and hosts transmit infrequently, it is assumed that the probability of collisions will be very low.

-Energy Storage, Generation and Management
+Energy Storage, Generation, and Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Hosts are configured to contain a :ned:`SimpleEpEnergyStorage` module.